romainsacchi/carculator_truck/docs/introduction.rst

 Finally, beside being more flexible and transparent, ``carculator_truck`` provides interesting features, such as:

 * a stochastic mode, that allows fast Monte Carlo analyses, to include uncertainty at the vehicle level
-* possibility to override any or all of the 200+ default input car parameters (e.g., cargo load, drag coefficient) but also calculated parameters (e.g., driving mass).
+* possibility to override any or all of the 200+ default input truck parameters (e.g., cargo load, drag coefficient) but also calculated parameters (e.g., driving mass).
 * hot pollutants emissions as a function of the driving cycle, using `HBEFA <https://www.hbefa.net/e/index.html>`_ 4.1 data, further divided between rural, suburban and urban areas
 * noise emissions, based on `CNOSSOS-EU <https://ec.europa.eu/jrc/en/publication/reference-reports/common-noise-assessment-methods-europe-cnossos-eu>`_ models for noise emissions and `Noise footprint from personal land‐based mobility by Cucurachi, et al (2019) <https://onlinelibrary.wiley.com/doi/full/10.1111/jiec.12837>`_ for inventory modelling and mid- and endpoint characterization of noise emissions, function of driving cycle and further divided between rural, suburban and urban areas
 * export of inventories as an Excel/CSV file, to be used with Brightway2 or Simapro, including uncertainty information.
 This requires the user to have `ecoinvent` installed on the LCA software the trucks inventories are exported to.